ryanmsnyder/nix-config/README.md

 Nix is a powerful package manager for Linux and Unix systems that ensures reproducible, declarative, and reliable software management.

-This repository contains my configuration for
+This repository contains my configuration for:

 - personal M1 MacBook Pro
 - work M1 MacBook Pro (haven't tested yet)